Deployment architecture

 Examples of deployment architectures, depending on your needs.

-Kestra is a Java application that is provided as an executable.
-You have many deployments options:
+Kestra is a Java application distributed as an executable.
+It supports multiple deployment options:

 - Docker